BusinessFinland/BF-design-system/Readme.md

 - Not possible to use another page template
 - A11Y plugin checks the whole page instead of component, so if the styleguide has A11Y problems, it will show it.
 - Live reload doesn't affect A11Y.
 You have to refresh it manually.

+# Misc dev notes

+Run `npm audit fix` to make sure that there is no potential security vulnerabilities so as to GitHub won't find any vulnerable dependencies in the repository.
+Then commit and push changes (most likely only package-lock.json and/or package.json files) to the master branch.